 Shopify and Wix take very different approaches when it comes to advertising their hosting information.
 Shopify is very upfront and provides the following information:

 - Unlimited Storage

 - Blazing Fast Servers

-Wix on the other hand are quite secretive when it comes to their hosting setup and after some digging, the only things that I could find are, that they include a free SSL certificate, have 99.9% uptime and 50gb storage.
+Wix, on the other hand, is quite secretive when it comes to their hosting setup and after some digging, the only things that we could find are, that they include a free SSL certificate, have 99.9% uptime and 50GB storage.

-Testing was done using Uptrends New York server on both Mobile and Desktop devices and were run once a day for three days and you can see the results below:
+Testing was done using Uptrends New York server on both Mobile and Desktop devices and was run once a day for three days and you can see the results below: